lzrvch/spikebench/README.md

 # pyspikelib

-*pyspikelib* is a package for neural decoding using time series classification approaches
+*pyspikelib* is a package for neural decoding from spike trains using time series classification approaches

 ## Getting Started